sAurangzaib/Portfolio/README.md

 Users also enable authentication by Scanning QR code through mobile app and also can do login on the web with scanning as well.

 ### My Role ###
-iOS developer Communicating with Bussiness team and client, understanding requirements and sprint planning with team members.
+As iOS developer Communicating with Bussiness team and client, understanding requirements and sprint planning with team members.
 On iOS side I have created this app from scratch.

 ### Technologies ###
 * Swift(5)